roelofr/firevel-testing-images/README.md

 ## Contents

-The images will contain the most recent version of gRPC available on [PECL][4], along with these extensions:
+The images will contain the most recent version of gRPC available on [PECL][pecl-grpc], along with these extensions:

 - bcmath